zamirTo1/aws-permissions-bot/cloudformation/README.md

 # Deploying CloudFormation Template with AWS CloudFormation StackSets

 This guide will help you deploy a CloudFormation template with AWS CloudFormation StackSets.
+The Stackset will deploy `SecurityAuditRole` in the target accounts.
+The role has metadata permissions to list and describe resources in the account.
+The `SecurityAuditRole` can be assumed by the backend lambda function located in the security account.

 ## Prerequisites